Invisible Man

 - Removal / banning records

-- Documented as challenged or removed in 1 state per PEN America’s Index of School Book Bans.
+- Documented as challenged or removed in 3 states per PEN America’s Index of School Book Bans — see the full banned & challenged books list.

 - Seasonal / contextual tags